 According to the Drug Abuse Warning Network, more than half of all emergency room visits that are related to drugs involves misuse of prescription medication such as Xanax.
 The misuse of CNS depressants such as Xanax rose statistically in recent years, and 85 percent of ER visits related to CNS depressants involve benzos, including Xanax.

 The various doses of Xanax can cause someone unfamiliar with the drug to overdose accidentally, and anyone abusing the drug to seek a high is already courting the line of overdose.
-Even if you don’t overdose, Xanax use can have serious side effects for your health, social life and professional or educational aspirations.
+Even if you don’t overdose, Xanax use can have serious side effects for your health, social life and professional or educational aspirations especially when combined with alcohol.
 Some physical and emotional side effects can include:

 - Problems with memory or concentration

 A Xanax overdose can cause symptoms such as: